Media and Blog

 Why Is It Important To Know About Racial Microaggressions?

-Due to racial microaggression, people of color are not only made to feel like second-class citizens, but they feel left out and abnormal because that’s how much it impacts them.
+Due to racial microaggressions, people of color are not only made to feel like second-class citizens, but they feel left out and abnormal because of how much it impacts them.
 This not only makes it difficult for them to experience normalcy, but they are stereotyped and asked to paint a positive picture of their group, which is too much pressure for any individual.
 When this becomes a continuous reality, it drains one’s energy, making them frustrated and angry because the discrimination is evident for no fault of theirs.